 325 W. Gaines Street, Suite 1414 Tallahassee, FL 32399-0400 Toll-free telephone number (888) 224-6684

-The Baptist College of Florida is owned and operated by The Florida Baptist State Convention and its appointed Board of Trustees.
+The Baptist College of Florida is a cooperating ministry of the Florida Baptist State Convention and operates under the authority of the convention appointed Board of Trustees.

 Membership in: